rabbitmq/rabbitmq-website/site/tutorial-one-python.md

-Next, we need to tell RabbitMQ that this particular callback function should receive messages from our _test_ queue:
+Next, we need to tell RabbitMQ that this particular callback function should receive messages from our _hello_ queue:

     :::python
     channel.basic_consume(callback,
-                          queue='test',
+                          queue='hello',
                           no_ack=True)

 For that command to succeed we must be sure that a queue which we want